Copyright talk can get extremely confusing.

 Whatever you decide, decide and roll with it!

-Copyright registration is fairly straightforward and affordable.
+Copyright registration is fairly straightforward and affordable (see video tutorial below).
 Please don’t use it as an excuse to keep your music locked away from the outside world…..

 Again, let’s be precise and specify that we’re REGISTERING a song with the U.S. Copyright Office here.

 As a side note, registering your song with a Performance Rights Organization is something entirely separate.
-Make sure you do that so your P.R.O. can pay you when your composition is performed in public!
+Make sure you do that so you get paid when your composition is performed in public!

 — A composition?
 You’ll need a performing arts application.